vtexdocs/helpcenter/README.md

 - Automate new version releases when Pull Requests (PR) are merged into the `main` branch

   A GitHub action named **Release Version Workflow** is triggered whenever a PR is merged into the `main` branch.
-The action's workflow is represented by the diagram below, its steps identify whether the PR should release a new version - and of what type - to run the release script, push its results and generate a new GitHub Release corresponding to the new version tag.
+The action workflow contains steps that identify whether the PR should release a new version (and what type) to run the release script, submit its results, and generate a new GitHub Release corresponding to the new version's tag.
 The type of the new version may be automatically deducted from the semantic commits or determined by the user as a PATCH, MINOR or MAJOR.

 ```mermaid
 flowchart TB